Supersingular irreducible symplectic varieties: Generalities on the notion of supersingularity

 Let $A$ be a $g$-dimensional abelian variety defined over $k$.
 For any $n\in \NN$, $H^n(A):=H^n_{\cris}(A/W)$ is a torsion free $W$-module of rank ${2g}\choose{n}$ and there exists a canonical isomorphism of $F$-crystals induced by the cup-product

-By definition, $A$ is supersingular if the $F$-crystal $H^{1}(A)$ is so.
-In this case, by \eqref{Acrystal}, all slopes of the $F$-crystal $(H^n(A),\varphi)$ are the same ($=\frac{n}{2}$), and hence $H^n(A)$ is as well a supersingular $F$-crystal for all $n\in \NN$; in other words, $A$ is fully Artin supersingular (Definition \ref{def:ArtinSS}).
+By definition, $A$ is ($1^{st}$-Artin) supersingular if the $F$-crystal $H^{1}(A)$ is supersingular.
+In this case, by \eqref{Acrystal}, all slopes of the $F$-crystal $(H^n(A),\varphi)$ are the same ($=\frac{n}{2}$), and hence $H^n(A)$ is as well a supersingular $F$-crystal for all $n\in \NN$, that is, $A$ is fully Artin supersingular (Definition \ref{def:ArtinSS}).

 Before moving on to deeper results on cycles and motives of supersingular abelian varieties, let us recall some basics on their motivic decomposition.
 Denote by $\CHM(k)_{\QQ}$ the category of rational Chow motives over $k$.
 Building upon earlier works of Beauville \cite{MR726428} and \cite{MR826463} on Fourier transforms of algebraic cycles of abelian varieties, Deninger--Murre \cite{DM} produced a canonical motivic decomposition for any abelian variety (actually more generally for any abelian scheme; see \cite{MR1265530} for explicit formulae of the projectors):